Atlanta Visitor Guide

 Attractions of Atlanta

 Atlanta is home to the world-famous Centennial Olympic Park that was built in 1996 to host the 96th summer Olympics.
-The park has hosted many different concerts such as Elton John, Lionel Ritchie, Rod Stewart, Sting, Billy Joel, American Idol and several other large-scale performances.
+The park sits near other downtown attractions, including the Georgia Aquarium at 225 Baker Street NW, and has hosted many different concerts such as Elton John, Lionel Ritchie, Rod Stewart, Sting, Billy Joel, American Idol and several other large-scale performances.

 Atlanta also has the World Of Coke, a fun and exciting museum where you can taste over 30 types of Coke from around the world and see the vault containing the original Coke formula.